-On a dark night, Alpha Cephei is easily visible and also relatively easy to find.
+On a dark night, Alpha Cephei is easily visible and relatively easy to find.
 Look northward for this star.
 It is circumpolar throughout all of Europe, northern Asia, Canada and American cities as far south as San Diego, California.
 Its constellation, Cepheus, has the shape of the stick house we all drew as children.
 Or you might prefer to see the shape of Cepheus as a point on the King’s crown.
 Cepheus is a rather faint constellation, but Alpha Cephei is by far its brightest star and is easily observable to the unaided eye, even in cities.

 A once and future pole star